Echinococcosis

 Treatment references

 1. 1.
-Nabarro LE, Amin Z, Chiodini PL: Current management of cystic echinococcosis: a survey of specialist practice.
+Nabarro LE, Amin Z, Chiodini PL.
+Current management of cystic echinococcosis: a survey of specialist practice.
 Clin Infect Dis.
-60(5):721-8, 2015. doi: 10.1093/cid/ciu931.
+60(5):721-8, 2015. doi: 10.1093/cid/ciu931

 Key Points

-• Echinococcosis occurs when ingested tapeworm eggs hatch, releasing oncospheres, which migrate into the liver or lungs or, less frequently, to the brain, bone, or other organs and develop into cysts; no adult worms are present in the gastrointestinal tract of humans.
+• Echinococcosis occurs when ingested tapeworm eggs hatch, releasing oncospheres, which migrate into the liver or lungs or, less frequently, to the brain, bone, or other organs and develop into cysts; adult worms are not present in the gastrointestinal tract of humans.

 • The cysts of E. granulosus develop slowly (usually over many years) into large (up to 1 L), fluid-filled cysts (hydatid cysts), which contain numerous infective protoscolices.